remon-ibrahim/capstone2/README.md

 - About the Project

-A simple hello,world python app.
+A simple hello,world python app. deployed in a docker container. with a ci/cd pipe line performing the blue-green deployment.